wasmerio/old-docs.wasmer.io/docs/wasmer-js/node-modules/examples/hello-world/hello-world.md

     </html>
     ```

-1. Next, our HTML file references a JavaScript file called `index.js`, so we need to create this file.
-At the moment, this JavaScript file only needs to contain a single line of code to demonstrate that our overall file structure is set up correctly:
+1. Next, create `index.js` and put this single line of code in it:

     ```javascript
     console.log('Yup, it works!')
     ```

+    The purpose of this one-line program is simply to demonstrate that our overall file structure is set up correctly:

 1. Finally, let's serve our minimal project using the `parcel` CLI: